CryptoPascal31/pact-util-lib/docs/source/util-strings.rst

 ~~~~~
 *in* ``string``*→* ``string``

-Transform a string to upper case
+Transform a string to upper case.

 .. code:: lisp